EdJoPaTo/grammy-inline-menu/README.md

 `{key1: buttonText, key2: buttonText, …}`

 `setFunc(ctx, key)` will be called when the user selects an entry.
-Can not be used when `submenu` is set.

-`submenu` gets opened when the user hits a button.
-The selected property has to be determined from `ctx.match` everywhere below.
-Can not be used when `setFunc` is set.

 `isSetFunc(ctx, key)` (optional) will be called in order to use this as an exclusive selection.
 When true is returned the key will have an emoji indicating the current selection.